progit/progit/en/03-git-branching/01-chapter3.markdown

 Insert 18333fig0314.png
 Figure 3-14.
 Your master branch points to the same place as your hotfix branch after the merge.

-After that your super-important fix is deployed, you’re ready to switch back to the work you were doing before you were interrupted.
+After your super-important fix is deployed, you’re ready to switch back to the work you were doing before you were interrupted.
 However, first you’ll delete the `hotfix` branch, because you no longer need it — the `master` branch points at the same place.
 You can delete it with the `-d` option to `git branch`:

 	$ git branch -d hotfix
 	Deleted branch hotfix (3a0874c).